ParrotParrot

 Local transcription is slightly slower than cloud APIs.
 Here's what to expect by hardware:

-• Apple Silicon (M1/M2/M3/M4) - about 1–2 seconds of processing per 10 seconds of audio with the medium model.
+• Apple Silicon (M1/M2/M3/M4) — about 1–2 seconds of processing per 10 seconds of audio at the Standard tier.
 Metal GPU acceleration makes this feel near-instant for short dictations.

-• Intel Macs - roughly 2–4x slower than Apple Silicon.
-Consider using the "small" or "base" Whisper model for faster results.
+• Intel Macs — roughly 2–4× slower than Apple Silicon.
+Consider using the Lite or Standard dictation tier for faster results.

-• RAM - the medium Whisper model needs about 2–3 GB of RAM.
-If you're running Ollama simultaneously, aim for at least 16 GB total system memory.
+• RAM — the Standard dictation tier needs about 2–3 GB of RAM.
+With cleanup running too, aim for at least 16 GB total system memory.

 Troubleshooting

-• Slow transcription - try a smaller Whisper model (small or base).
+• Slow transcription — switch to the Lite dictation tier in settings.
 Close memory-heavy apps to free up RAM.

-• Poor accuracy - upgrade to a larger Whisper model, or add frequently misheard words to your custom vocabulary in Parrot's settings.
+• Poor accuracy — switch to the Precise dictation tier, or add frequently misheard words to your custom vocabulary in Parrot's settings.

 • Microphone not working — check System Settings → Privacy & Security → Microphone and ensure Parrot has permission.